Using Dashcam Viewer with your DJI Drone Videos

 As you might guess, the video and GPS systems on commercial drones (UAVs) are very similar to the systems found on your everyday dashboard camera.
 Both record video and have GPS receivers that capture time, position, and speed.
 So it wasn’t much of a stretch to add drone support to Dashcam Viewer, at least for some of the more common drone models on the market.

-Below are two examples showing Dashcam Viewer used for post-flight examination of drone video.
+You can then export your GeoTags to an Excel file for review and analysis.
+Below are two more examples showing Dashcam Viewer used for post-flight examination of drone video.

 Dashcam Viewer after loading a movie and SRT file from a DJI Mavic Pro.
 Geotags were used to mark the position of two offshore oil platforms that didn’t appear on the Google Map.